Put-in-Bay Bachelorette Party How-To

 Everything's decorated, goodie bags are stuffed, food is made and drink stations are set up (including mixers and non-alcoholic beverages for non-drinkers) somewhere easily accessible in your suite, villa, or rental home.
 There is really nothing more you can do except greet your arrivals, make sure they help themselves to refreshments and keep things moving along.
 Your structured events - such as icebreakers, bridal gift opening and other activities - will take care of themselves, for the most part.
 You'll merely need to get everyone's attention to get things underway.
 Again, take the pressure off by delegating responsibilities to other good friends of the bachelorette to ensure refreshments are replenished as needed, gifts are collected in one place, and timed activities like massages are staying well within the agreed-upon limits.

-Of course, you'll want to document all of the goings-on (well, OK, most of them, anyway) and the easiest way to do that is with photos.
+Of course, you'll want to document all of the goings-on (well, OK, most of them, anyway) in our Put-in-Bay Hotels and the easiest way to do that is with photos.
 Our suggestion is to appoint one of the girls to capture the landmark moments, including a group picture at the beginning of the evening (before everyone gets crazy), as well as have single-use cameras around for everyone to take some snaps.
 Yes, it's done at countless weddings and parties, but there's a reason for it!
 You'll be happy you did when you get them all developed and re-live the great time everyone had from all the random shots and spur-of-the-moment antics.
 Make sure you get some group photos, in addition to candids, since the bride-to-be will have plenty of solo shots to look at after the wedding.
 Remember your Photo Taking Etiquette to prevent any embarassing moments in the future.

 This is where going to a fun resort island like Put-in-Bay has one great advantage: you don't have to worry about cleanup.
 You can have as much fun as you want, and then leave for home on Sunday and not worry about laundering sheets, throwing away the pizza boxes, or making sure that one extra beer got stuck in the fridge.
 You just a nice relaxing drive home for everyone to recharge and share their Put-in-Bay weekend memories and stories.